ome/www.openmicroscopy.org/_posts/2015-07-30-decoupling.md

 turnaround without modifying other components.
 A second example is the release of urgent bug fixes or support for new file formats in Bio-Formats.
-In the current approach, these updates are held back until a full release of OMERO and Bio-Formats is ready-- delaying access and use by a very large community.
+In the current approach, these updates are held back until a full release of OMERO and Bio-Formats is ready, delaying access and use by a very large community.
 A single release cycle across all components also does not scale with the diversity, the needs and the size of our user community.

 Starting with the 5.1.3 release, we are separating our various software, both at the codebase and release level.
-We call this process decoupling.
+We call this process *decoupling*.
 This follows a development pattern adopted by other open-source softwares - see for example http://imagej.net/Architecture.